XuanlongQ/articles/academic/technique/Introduction to Mixed-Effects Regression in Python.md

 Before we can fit a mixed-effects regression model, we need to prepare our data.
 In this example, we will use a dataset of students' test scores and their demographic information.
 The data is organized into three levels of grouping: classroom, school, and province.
 Each student is assigned a unique identifier (`student_id`) to track their scores across different levels of grouping.

-you can use the following code to create your dataset,
+You can use the following code to create your dataset,

 ```python
 import pandas as pd